AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Before you can complete the role assignment steps below, you need the [!DNL Azure] service principal identifier that Adobe uses to access your storage.
 This identifier is specific to your region and is provided by Adobe.

-**Before continuing:** Contact your Adobe account team to request the [!DNL Azure] service principal identifier for your region (North America, EMEA, or Australia).
+**Before continuing:** Contact your Adobe account team to request the [!DNL Azure] service principal identifier for your region (North America, EMEA, or Australia and New Zealand).
 Have this value available before proceeding with the permission steps.

 ### Set up [!DNL Azure Blob] Storage permissions {#set-up-azure-blob-storage-permissions}